christopher5106/christopher5106.github.io/_posts/2017-02-24-google-perspective-api-the-dangerous-path-toward-mind-control.markdown

 ### The world we live

+Perspective API is typically the kind of initiative that does an "average", and averages are absolutely not good.
+It is exactly as our brain does, creating prejudices.
+Shall we use articifial intelligence in order to become even more silly ?
+Or smarter.

+This is the kind of initiative that goes against itself, is counterproductive, and leads to even more problems, a kind of manipulation, trying to keep our kids away from the real face of the world, and let them live in a dream world.

 I truly believe the world we live in today is one of the saddest, due to the **positivness** of our "toxicity hunters", and their lack of understanding in the field of psychology.
 Positivness, when not linked to openmindness to what we believe negative or toxic, and toxicity, are the two sides of the same coin.

 Moreover, silence is, in psychology, considered as as violent and destroying as "words" and in particular "toxic words".
 Speech is the courageous step to go forward, in the outside world, leaving the mother's womb.
+Violence takes its roots when speech has become muffled : so many violent people have a dictionary of not more than 500 words, and preventing them from expressing these words will directly lead to physical violence.

 Today's managers have fully forgotten the importance of speech in our brain development, and APIs such as Perspective API, can create as much disorder as the problem they try to solve.
+They build a verbal jail, or virtual jail, leading to even more madness.

+There are good questions to ask yourself.